Yogesh19921/MultiThreadedLinkedList/README.md

-# multithreadedlinkedlist
+# Generic Multi Threaded Linkedlist
-Generic Multi Threaded Linked list for java with thread safety
+Generic Multi Threaded Linked list for java with thread safety.

 It is a simple implementation of Linked list to deal with multiple threads accessing the linked list.